 Perseverance - understanding the importance of rest whilst not giving up

-The Children’s & Adolescents’ Programme is specifically designed to be in-person and without the use of tech.
+The Children’s Programmes are specifically designed to be in-person and without the use of tech.
 This creates a deeper group connection, building mutual respect amongst peers and gives participants time and space to think, contribute and to be heard.

 “I do the breathing whenever I’m stressed, it makes me feel calmer.
 I really liked the activities, they were really fun.